What is a tendon injury?

 Tendons are the fibres that connect muscle to bone.
 They are found at near the joints such as the shoulder, knee, elbow and ankle.
 A tendon injury may happen suddenly, but it is usually the result of many tiny tears to the tendon over a period of time.
 Symptoms of a tendon injury include pain, stiffness and loss of strength in the affected area.
 The pain will usually get worse when you use the tendon and the area might be tender, red, warm or swollen if there is inflammation.

-Causes of tendon injury
+Common types of tendon injury include:

 Tendinopathy is usually used to describe inflammation of the tendons and the tiny tears in and around the tendon due to overuse.
 Tendon injuries can occur anywhere in the body.
 Some areas include: